aspendlove/Easydl-cli/README.md

 "easydl -h" shows a help message with all the possible commands

+"easydl -v" opens this README in the command line (ctrl-x to exit)

 "easydl -a" adds an alias

 "easydl -d" displays the details on all of your current aliases